inspec/inspec/docs/profiles.md

 * `inspec.yml` includes the profile description (required)
 * `controls` is the directory in which all tests are located (required)
 * `libraries` is the directory in which all InSpec resource extensions are located (optional)
+* `files` is the directory with additional files that a profile can access (optional)
 * `README.md` should be used to explain the profile, its scope, and usage

 See a complete example profile in the InSpec open source repository: https://github.com/chef/inspec/tree/master/examples/profile